faqirilmu31/faqirilmu31/README.md

 Unless you find an interesting repo sorry, I will learn about it ASAP^^

-- 🔭 I’m currently studying on Universitas Sebelas Maret
+- 🔭 I’m currently studying at Universitas Sebelas Maret
 - 🌱 I’m currently learning Algorithm and Data Structures

  <br/>